Breast Implant Revision Surgery: Considerations

 - Browse our Frequently Asked Questions including how to choose a Surgeon for your procedure

-Please contact us using this form to arrange to book a consultation with one of our Breast Specialist Surgeons or to arrange to speak with our Patient Care Advisor.
+Please contact us using this form to arrange to book a consultation with one of our Breast Specialist Surgeons or to arrange to speak with our Patient Care Coordinator.

 Send an enquiry form today or phone Michelle on (03) 8849 1444 (Hawthorn).